reach-sh/reach-lang/docs-md/src/tut.md

 + Line 36 conducts the proof by including an assert statement in the program.

-Before we had this line in the file, when we ran `./reach run`, it would print out the message:
+Before we had this line in the file, when we ran `./reach compile`, it would print out the message:

 ${code("/examples/tut-4/index.txt", 2, 7)}